canonical/observability/decision-records/2024-06-14--coordinated-multirole-workers.md

   deployed.
 Without a coordinator, that'd have to be implemented as a distributed decision by cross-relating all workers.

+Derived decisions:
+- The entire pattern is made up of two charms: worker and coordinator.
+- The coordinator runs a reverse proxy to the workers.
+It also load balances across workers of the same role.
+- The coordinator, not the worker, owns all rule files, dashboards.
+- Worker's role is set via a worker's config option.

 TODO: Pick one of marxist/bourgeois below